meetofleaf/ML-Journal-ep1_Linear_Regression/README.md

 ## Ep-1 - Linear Regression
-This repository is the first in the 'ML Journey' series aimed at revisiting fundamental machine learning models.
+This repository is the first in the 'ML Journal' series aimed at revisiting fundamental machine learning models.
 This specific repository focuses on Linear Regression, a widely used technique for modeling linear relationships between features and a target variable.

 ## Data